Knowledge base

 … with a Windows software

 Use the software RaiDrive for quick access to your hosted data.
-Fill in the fields as shown in the image below:
+Complete the fields as in the image below:

 Use the software Cyberduck for quick access to your hosted data: